fabian-lohauss/CloudDeploymentFramework/vscode-extension/README.md

-# deploymentframework README
+# CloudDeploymentFramework README

-This is the README for your extension "deploymentframework".
+This is the README for your extension "CloudDeploymentFramework".
 After writing up a brief description, we recommend including the following sections.

 ## Features